Website Manager

 One of the main jobs of a youth sports coach is keeping athletes safe.
 The below training is required for all Managers and Coaches on a biennial basis to help protect athletes from concussion or other serious brain injury, learn how to spot a concussion, and know what to do if a concussion occurs.

-After success completion of this training, please email your CDC Heads Up Certificate of Completion to your League Commissioner and Safety Officer.
+After a successful completion of this training, please email your CDC Heads Up Certificate of Completion to the League Coaching Coordinator at [email protected]

 Little League Baseball and Softball Medical Release